-Protesters including Brett Power appear in Wellington District Court
+Woman appears in court after break-in at Government House

-Power is one of hundreds of protesters arrested over the course of the 23-day anti-mandate occupation on Parliament grounds.
+Oakly has been remanded on bail and will reappear later this month.

-This included 122 on day 3 of the protest, and at least 100 when the demonstration came to a violent end just over a week ago.
+Protesters arrested during the 23-day Parliament occupation have also been appearing in court today, including Former Taranaki Regional Council candidate Brett Power, who was arrested last month.

-Power appeared in Wellington this morning on a charge of disorderly behaviour likely to cause violence.
+He appeared on one charge of disorderly behaviour likely to cause violence.

 Opting to represent himself, Power entered a not guilty plea and will reappear for a case review hearing at the end of April.